Dominican Sisters of Peace Peace and Non-Violence Committee

 - Encouraging the personal development of a spirituality of nonviolence and inspiring all to live by the Gospel of nonviolence.

-For more information, including how to join this committee, please email Justice Promoter Sister Barbara Kane at email@example.com.
+For more information, including how to join this committee, please email Interim Justice Promoter Sister Judy Morris at firstname.lastname@example.org.